tegaidogun/simpledirstat/README.md

 # simpledirstat

- A simple command-line application allowing users to view directory size information.
+A simple command line tool to visualize disk usage.